Voyager: MTD-Based Aggregation Protocol for Mitigating Poisoning Attacks on DFL: Architecture

 \subsection{Topology Explorer}

 The topology explorer is activated upon receiving a triggering message $t$ from the anomaly detector.
-To begin, the node $c_i$ establishes a neighbor list $L_i$ that includes its existing neighbors $\mathbb{C}'_i$.
+As shown in Algorithm~\ref{alg:ne_r}, the node $c_i$ establishes a neighbor list $L_i$ that includes its existing neighbors $\mathbb{C}'_i$.
 Upon initiation of the topology explorer, the node recursively incorporates all the neighbors of the neighbor participants into its own neighbor list $L_i$ until it reaches a predefined value $\kappa_n$.

 However, this approach does not take into account the potential risk of adding participants to the neighbor list $L_i$, which may lead to the inclusion of malicious models.
-To address this issue, the reputation of candidate participants is taken into consideration during their addition to $L_i$, only these reputation scores are higher than the reputation threshold $\kappa_r$ will be considered being add to the neighbor list $L_i$.
+To address this issue, the reputation of candidate participants is taken into consideration during their addition to $L_i$, only these reputation scores are higher than the reputation threshold $\kappa_r$ will be considered being added to the neighbor list $L_i$.